 The materials used inside the package must be clean and of a quality such as to avoid causing any external or internal damage to the produce.
 The use of materials, particularly of paper or stamps bearing trade specifications, is allowed, provided the printing or labelling has been done with non-toxic ink or glue.

-Packages must be free of all foreign matter in accordance with the table of tolerances in section “IV Provisions concerning tolerances”.
+Packages must be practically free of all foreign matter in accordance with the table of tolerances in section “IV Provisions concerning tolerances”.

 VI.
 Provisions concerning marking